 Arizona: Canyon Ranch Tucson; Mii Amo at Enchantment Resort in Sedona; The Boulders Resort in Carefree; The Sanctuary Spa at Camelback Mountain and Alvadora Spa at Royal Palms Resort and Spa, both in Phoenix.

-New Mexico: In New Mexico, you can get watsu at SháNah Spa and Wellness Center at Bishops Lodge Resort & Spa in Santa Fe.
+New Mexico: SháNah Spa and Wellness Center at Bishops Lodge Resort & Spa in Santa Fe.

 Florida: Spas in Florida that offer Watsu is Marco Island Marriott Resort, Golf Club & Spa on Marco Island, Florida

-Las Vegas: Spas in Las Vegas that offer Watsu include Aquae Sulis Spa at JW Marriott Las Vegas; Canyon Ranch SpaClub at The Venetian Hotel; and Spa Bellagio at The Bellagio.
+Las Vegas: Spa Bellagio at The Bellagio; Aquae Sulis Spa at JW Marriott Las Vegas; Canyon Ranch SpaClub at The Venetian Hotel.

 Scotland: One Spa and Health Club at the Sheraton Grand Hotel & Spa in Edinburgh, Scotland, offers Watsu.